itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 *<span class="muted">..that would be me.</span>*

+A self-introduction.

 # What

 sanaBlog or 산아록 is a notebook in webpage form.
 It is part of sanalog.net, the personal website and playspace of Sanalog.

 Its purpose is to be a secretary of sorts—a second brain.
-A place where I archive various information, experiences, or emotions.
-It shares what I [see](/blog/gallery), [write](/blog), and [use](/blog/reviews).
-There are notes, rants, reviews, projects, photos... many things. sanaBlog grows and changes as I do the same.
-As such, I try to update most of them regularly.
+It archives various information, experiences, or emotions.
+It shares what I [see](/blog/gallery), [create](/blog), and [spend time with](/blog/reviews).
+Content comes in the form of articles, rants, reviews, stories, project logs, photos... many things. sanaBlog grows and changes as I do.
+As such, I try to update most content regularly.

 ### Meta

 sanaBlog is a static site hosted on <a href="https://pages.github.com/" target="_blank" class="extlink">GitHub Pages</a>.
 It is built using <a href="https://astro.build/" target="_blank" class="extlink">Astro</a>, with HTML, CSS, and a touch of JavaScript.
 Content is written using Markdown.
 More details in [wesbite](/blog/code/wesbite).

-sanaBlog's code is under the MIT license, and all content is under the BY-NC-SA 4.0 license.
+sanaBlog's code is under the <a target="_balnk" class="extlink" href="https://github.com/itsSanalog/sanalog.net/blob/main/LICENSE" target="_blank">MIT license</a>, and all content is under the <a target="_blank" class="extlink" href="https://creativecommons.org/licenses/by-nc-sa/4.0">BY-NC-SA 4.0 license</a>.

 sanaBlog is part of the <a href="https://webring.adilene.net/index.php" target="_blank" class="extlink">Vocaloid webring</a>.